 Prior to being elected, he served as the founding Chairman of the Board of Friends of Passaic County Parks (20092013).
 Commissioner Bartlett is a practicing attorney and is a partner in Murphy Orlando LLC.
-He was named one of the New Jersey Law Journal's "Forty Under 40" promising young attorneys in 2010.
+Educated at Harvard Law School, Commissioner Bartlett received a B.A. degree with honors from Brown University and was a Raoul Wallenberg Scholar at the Hebrew University of Jerusalem.